 The installer for the AuthPoint Gateway is available on the Downloads page in the AuthPoint management UI.

-The Logon app is available on the Downloads page in the AuthPoint management UI.
+The Logon app agents for Windows and macOS are available on the Downloads page in the AuthPoint management UI.

 With the AuthPoint ADFS agent, you can add multi-factor authentication (MFA) to ADFS for additional security.
 To configure MFA for ADFS, you must have the AuthPoint Gateway installed.